chakilamabhishek/tagcloudfrontend/README.md

 ### Installation & Start the project.

+1. Clone the repository or download the source code.
+2. Open a terminal and navigate to the project directory.
-1. Install the required dependencies by running `npm install`.
+3. Install the required dependencies by running `npm install`.
-2. Start the application by running `npm start`.
+4. Start the application by running `npm start`.
-3. Open the web app in your browser at `http://localhost:3000`.
+5. Open the web app in your browser at `http://localhost:3000`.

+Note: Backend service must be running before you start this project.

 ## CirclePackingCanvas.js